koskath/arete2/course_content/SC/final_md_files/Lecture14/lecture_14_slide_30_key-learning-points-session-12-digitization-and-digitalization-in-the-supply-chain.md

-# Key learning points: Session 12: Digitization and Digitalization in the Supply Chain
+# Slide 30 of Lecture 14 contains information about Key learning points: Session 12: Digitization and Digitalization in the Supply Chain
 **Content**:
  Some initial thoughts concerning planning/control and IT support The Hierarchy of planning and control - MRP, ERP, APS, CPFR and beyond